ppisljar/sloleks-3-parser/README.md

 python convert.py
 ```

-After about 1 hour the data will get transferred to a 1 GB SQLite database called `sloleks.db`.
+After about 1 hour the data will get transferred to a 2 GB SQLite database called `sloleks.db`.

 dump was then generated with
 ```
-sqlite3 sample.db .dump > dump.sql.
+sqlite3 sloleks.db .dump > sloleks.dump.sql
 ```